How to appeal to a tribunal if you disagree with a Gangmasters and Labour Abuse Authority decision on a full or provisional gangmaster's licence.

 In most cases:

-- the GLA will reply to your appeal within 20 working days
+- the GLAA will reply to your appeal within 20 working days of receiving a copy of the notice of appeal from the tribunal

 - the tribunal will send you a copy of this reply